Beck is the guitarist’s guitarist.

 He first learned to play guitar by borrowing a friend’s in high school and then attempted to build his own by bolting a cigarette box to a fencepost.
-Beck credits Les Paul as being the first electric guitarist that inspired him.

-They were really my scene because they were playing flat-out R&B, like Jimmy Reed stuff, and we supercharged it all up and made it really rocky.
-I got off on that, even though it was only twelve-bar blues.
+“They were really my scene because they were playing flat-out R&B, like Jimmy Reed stuff, and we supercharged it all up and made it really rocky.
+I got off on that, even though it was only twelve-bar blues.”

 Then, in 1965 under the recommendation of his friend Jimmy Page, Beck took over Eric Clapton’s guitar duties for The Yardbirds.
 Though Jeff only played with the group for twenty months, most of the band’s Top 40 hits were recorded during this period.